 The "last edit" log records the process variables at the time of the last exit from the calibration edit mode.
 There is only one "last edit" log, therefore, if a number is included in the request, the instrument ignores the number and returns the data at the time of the last edit.
-Likewise, there is only one set of current process variables with "non-accumulated totals", therefore it also ignores any log number included in that request.
+Likewise, there is only one set of current process variables with "non-accumulated totals", therefore it also ignores any log number included in the request.

-The types of the logs applicable to this instrument are as follows:
+The types of logs applicable to this instrument are as follows:

 Log Type

+LH - hourly log

+LD - daily log

+LW - weekly log

+LM - monthly log

+LY - yearly log

 LE - last edit log

-LR - logged records (non-timebased logging)

 LN - current totals displayed as Non-accumulated

 The number of the log entry is the same as shown on the front panel of the instrument.
-For example, a request for LR003 would return the data for the log entry two batches prior to the most recent batch log entry.
+For example, a request for LH003 would return the data for the log entry two hours prior to the most recent hourly log entry.
+If the current time is between 9:00 am and 10:00 am, the most recent hourly log LH001 was recorded at 9:00.
+Therefore, LH002 is for 8:00 and LH003 is for 7:00.
+After 10:00 am in this example, LH003 becomes the 8:00 log.